-Ultimately, Henry found himself in Virginia, where he enrolled in a high school with a flexible work-study program, which allowed him to support himself and send money back home to his family.
-In school, Henry was stellar in every way, tutoring math to those who struggled, winning the Presidential Merit Award, and graduating second in his class.
+Ultimately, Henry found himself in Virginia, where he enrolled in a high school with a flexible work-study program which allowed him to support himself and send money back home to his family.
+In school, Henry excelled in every way: tutoring math to those who struggled, winning the Presidential Merit Award, and graduating second in his class.
 After earning an Associate’s Degree at Northern Virginia Community College, he transferred to George Mason University to pursue his Bachelor’s Degree.

-After the life of Rick’s mother was threatened in Bolivia, Rick and his mother fled to the United States to join his father in Virginia.
-Rick began his high school freshman year without any knowledge of the English language, traumatized by the violence he had left behind and fearful of the new life he faced as an undocumented immigrant in America.
+After her life was threatened in Bolivia, Rick and his mother fled to the United States to join his father in Virginia.
+Rick began his freshman year of high school without any knowledge of the English language, traumatized by the violence he had left behind and fearful of the new life he faced as an undocumented immigrant in America.

-Although Rick thrived in his studies, his educational progress was slowed by the need to work full time at his retail job while attending school.
+Although Rick thrived in his studies, his educational progress was slowed by the need to work full-time at a retail job while attending school.
 He continued to struggle in affording his education after he transferred to George Mason University to earn a bachelor’s degree.
 Despite being offered several paid engineering internships, his status as an undocumented immigrant precluded his ability to accept them.

 Rick is now employed in a small engineering firm that was willing to risk hiring an undocumented immigrant.
 He now volunteers in the Dream Project’s Mentoring Program, guiding and encouraging undocumented high school students to find paths to higher education and personal fulfillment.